renebarto/baremetal/doc/tutorials/11-doxygen.md

 ## New tutorial setup {#TUTORIAL_11_DOXYGEN_NEW_TUTORIAL_SETUP}

+As in the previous tutorial, you will find the code integrated into the CMake structure, in `tutorial/11-doxygen`.
+In the same way, the project names are adapted to make sure there are no conflicts.

+### Tutorial results {#TUTORIAL_11_DOXYGEN_NEW_TUTORIAL_SETUP_TUTORIAL_RESULTS}

+This tutorial will result in (next to the main project structure):
+- a library `output/Debug/lib/baremetal-11.a`
+- an application `output/Debug/bin/11-logger.elf`
+- an image in `deploy/Debug/121logger-image`

+## An intermezzo {#TUTORIAL_11_DOXYGEN_AN_INTERMEZZO}

 This tutorial will not add any code, the changes will be reflected in the overall project structure.

-## An intermezzo {#TUTORIAL_11_DOXYGEN_AN_INTERMEZZO}

 Now that we have already created quite some code, let's focus a bit on documentation.
 If you're not interested in this part, feel free to skip to the next tutorial.